Why I'm worried.

 The President can't really be charged with crimes anymore.

-In Trump v.
-United States (2024), the Supreme Court ruled that a President basically can't be prosecuted for things he does in office.
-That's a huge change.
+What would happen if the President ordered SEAL Team 6 to assassinate a political opponent and called it part of the job?
+The answer may concern you.
+In 2024, the Supreme Court ruled that a President basically can't be prosecuted for things he does in office.
 For 250 years the rule was simple: nobody is above the law.
 Not anymore.
-Three Justices wrote a dissent.
-They were unusually blunt about why.
-Read it.

 In Trump v.
 United States (603 U.S. 593, 2024), the Supreme Court ruled 6–3 that a President is fully shielded from criminal charges for "core" presidential actions, and mostly shielded for everything else he does in office.
 The Court also said judges can't even look at what the President was thinking when he acted.
 And they can't call an act "unofficial" just because it broke a law.1